nikonalesheo/sched_helper/README.md

 # SCHED helper
 This script is written to form an optimized pull of radio sources to observe in particular order and dwell (see NRAO SCHED manual) by VLBA.

+This is first attempt and I do not recommend anybody use it.

 Worked on numpy 1.15.4, mlrose 1.2.0 libraries, python 3.7.3

 To save time obsering sources it was decided to use the soulution of Salesman problem to solve this problem.